Can You Take a Power Bank on an Airplane? Rule Explained

 Keep it accessible

 Store your power bank somewhere easy to reach, like the top of your carry-on or a front pocket.
 That way, you can take it out quickly at security or plug in without rummaging around mid-flight.
+Do not put it in the overhead locker.

 Follow in-flight charging rules